enyijiang/CS598-GBL-challenge/README.md

     - For presenter: submit slides (at least 24 pages) for all required readings **before the lecture,** and present the papers **during the class (45 min presentation).**
     - For companion authors:
         - submit a summary of the required readings **before the lecture**
-        - submit a rebuttal **within 6 days after the lecture**
+        - submit a rebuttal **within 6 days after the reviewers' feedback is available**
     - For reviewers: submit academic reviews about required readings by **EOD of the lecture**

 **Hands-on Experiments**

 We’ll release 2-4 benchmark challenges during the semester.
 Each group should participate in at least two challenges.
 For each selected challenge, pick 1 method from existing literature and use its codebase to generate results and evaluation metrics, and finish a short report like the experiment section in a paper.
-The report should cover experiment settings and results analysis.
-Each group should submit 2 experiment reports **after Spring break and before the final presentation (DDL will announce later).**
+The report should cover experiment settings and result analysis.
+Each group should submit 2 experiment reports ** see submission ddls in the syllabus.**

 **Final Project**

-Each group should complete a project from the 3 types:
+Each group should complete a final project in one of the following types:

-1. Literature survey on an advanced topic in generative AI for biomedicine
+1. Comprehensive literature survey on one advanced subtopic in generative AI for biomedicine (doesn't need to be one of the subtopics of the lecture, but should be related to the topics of the class).
 2. Benchmarking & dataset paper (opportunity to submit to Neurips Benchmark track)
 3. Open-ended research (opportunity to submit to Neurips main track)